xinyuan-zhao/xinyuan-zhao.github.io/content/project/example/index.md

 ---
-title: Example Project
+title: Habit Tracker App
-summary: An example of using the in-built project page.
+summary: The habit tracker app can let users to record their habits and help them keep track of these habits.
 tags:
   - Android App
 date: '2016-04-27T00:00:00Z'